pingcap/docs-dm/en/dm-arch.md

 ### DM-master

-DM-master manages and schedules the operation of data migration tasks.
+DM-master manages and schedules the operations of data migration tasks.

 - Storing the topology information of the DM cluster
 - Monitoring the running state of DM-worker processes